radiantearth/stac-api-spec/item-search/README.md

 }
 ```

-Implementations that support `POST` must add a second link with the same structure, but has a `method` of `POST`.
+Implementations that support `POST` should add a second link with the same structure but with a `method` of `POST`.

 ## Query Parameters and Fields